Service APIs

 Explore Mode

-Omit q to get a general snapshot of points of interest in an area — useful for map views, destination previews, or any feature where you want to show what’s around a location rather than answer a specific query:
+Omit q to get a general snapshot of places in an area — useful for map views, destination previews, or any feature where you want to show what’s around a location rather than answer a specific query:

 curl "https://api.search.brave.com/res/v1/local/place_search?latitude=40.7128&longitude=-74.0060&radius=2000&count=10" \